4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Booking your Yala Safari through a hotel should mean you get a better quality safari.

-The safari companies that are recommended by the hotels want to keep getting referrals, so are incentivised to offer a good service.
+The safari companies recommended by the hotels want to keep getting referrals, so are incentivised to offer a good service.

 You could also book a Yala National Park Safari online.
 By booking your safari online with a reputable company like Get Your Guide, you can see exactly what you are paying for.